 The Film and New Media Studies major is designed to be at once intellectually cohesive yet highly flexible.
 Multiple pathways through the major ensure that in addition to developing competencies in core areas, students can, in consultation with their academic advisor, plan a program of study that will help them identify and achieve their goals both while at Wheaton and in their post-graduation pursuits.

-- the integration of curricular and co-curricular experiences
+- The integration of curricular and co-curricular learning experiences;

 - Project- and participation-based learning;

 - Thoughtful engagement with a diverse range of views, cultures, traditions and people;